Ranc58/34_timemachine/README.md

 # Timer for Websites That Steal Your Time

 This project helps to control time was spent on sites.
 It requires special extension for Chrome browser.
+After installing you can see 3min timer in right top.
 # Installing

 Install extension for Chrome browser [Custom JavaScript for websites](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija).

 Open configuration of [cjs](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija) browser extension on the site you want to controll.
-Click on the link "your own external scripts", add path [TODO в качестве production хостинга файла с JavaScript подойдет GitHub - у каждого файла в репозитории есть свой URL, и этим можно воспользоваться].
+Click on the link "your own external scripts", add path `https://cdn.rawgit.com/Ranc58/34_timemachine/90454bda/index.js`.
 Don`t forget to press "enable cjs for this host" to enable custom JS.

-[TODO describe what will happen after that]
+After installing you can see 3min timer in right top.
+At the expiration 3min, timer displayed message and resets to 30 seconds. and will display the message every 30 seconds.
+It will be repeated endlessly.

 For faster development you can use JS code hosted on localhost.
 Simple web server can be used for that, run: